MentallyHandicapped69/DBI202-Assignment/Assignment description.md

 ```
 - Course and Piece of works ( as known as to-do-Works): in each course include  many pieces of works like assignments, exams,..etc.
 But 1 piece of work is belong to 1 course
-( the assignment of the Database course cannot be same as the assignment of Data structure and algorithms course, the exam about character of japanese cannot be the same as madarin)
+( the assignment of the Database course cannot be same as the assignment of Data structure and algorithms course
+, the exam about character of japanese cannot be the same as madarin)
 ➜ so the so the relationships here is 1-N
 ```
 ```